Package 'MortalityLaws'

 Description

-The function returns information about available data in the Human Mortality Database, HMD (period life tables etc.), with the range of years covered by the life tables.
+Returns information about the data available in the Human Mortality Database (HMD), including the range of years covered by the life tables for each country or region.

 Usage